udem-dlteam/bbv-tests/README.md

 - `ret`: (optional) if this block does a call with a return address, this list contains the return address;
 - `jumps`: (optional) a list of jumps from this block at execution.
 A jump is an object with an `id`, a `bbs` and a `count`.
 This allows tracing hot paths at execution;
 - `details`: a string that must contain some representation of the code executed by this bb, for instance Gambit outputs GVM code.
 It can contain some more information.
 The tool will display the `details` as is in a `<code>` element.

+To visualize the merge history, the json must contain a `"history"` field which is a list of events.
+Events must be in chronological order in the list.
+Each event has these common fields:

+- `event`: a string (`"created"`, `"merge"`, `"request"`, `"replace"`, `"reachable"` or `"unreachable"`);
+- `bbs`: the procedure name or identifier of the bb;
+- `origin`: label of the unspecialized bb on which the event takes place;

+Here is the meaning of each event:

+ - `created`: a version was requested and a new specialized block was created for that exact version;
+ - `"merge"`: merge of some versions to another version;
+ - `"request"`: a specific context was requested, but a specialized block already existed for it;
+ - `"replace"`: some specialized block was replaced by an replacement because its context has previsouly been merged to that replacement.
+This event allows a fine-grained description of `"merge"` and `"request"` events where a block was created but the resulting block was immediately replaced by the result of a previous merge;
+ - `"unreachable"` and `"reachable"`: a specialized block was made unreachable or reachable due to another manipulation (for instance a merge can make blocks unreachable).